a-n-rose/a-n-rose.github.io/_posts/2019-10-04-Talk-Resources-PyCon-PyData-Berlin-2019.md

 date: 2019-10-10
 ---

-# Aislyn's resources for the talk
+# Aislyn's resources for <a href="https://de.pycon.org/program/pydata-jzw9he-take-control-of-your-hearing-accessible-methods-to-build-a-smart-noise-filter-peggy-sylopp-aislyn-rose/">the talk</a>:

-<a href="https://de.pycon.org/program/pydata-jzw9he-take-control-of-your-hearing-accessible-methods-to-build-a-smart-noise-filter-peggy-sylopp-aislyn-rose/">Take control of your hearing: Accessible methods to build a smart noise filter</a>
+**Take control of your hearing: Accessible methods to build a smart noise filter**

 ## Smart noise filter